firmanmm/go-smc/readme.md

 ```

+Or if you prefer manual write and read structure then you can find it here [example/manual](example/manual/readme.md)

 ## Conversion Table
 SMC will convert certain data type to another data type in the process.
 If you decode something, please use the highest available data type that is compatible with that type.
 | Type | Implementation | Converted |